 - Medical records tampering

 In medical malpractice litigations, the medical file may be tampered with to conceal the evidence.
 Tampering with or making illegal corrections in medical records should be identified during medical record review.

 - Analyzing strengths and weaknesses of the case

 There would be strengths and weaknesses in any medical misconduct claim that would be based on the plaintiff’s medical record.
 This factor will determine the success probability of any malpractice litigation.
-No doubt, a medical records review should accurately establish this.
+No doubt, medical records review services should accurately establish this.

 - Deviation of the health care professional from the standard of care

-In any medical malpractice litigation, the health care professional would have breached the standard of care, resulting in an injury to the claimant.
+In any medical malpractice litigation, the healthcare professional would have breached the standard of care, resulting in an injury to the claimant.
 This relationship could be precisely revealed in the medical record review and analysis.